 The U.S. Environmental Protection Agency (EPA) estimates that as many as 52 percent of community wells and 57 percent of domestic water wells are contaminated by a measurable amount of nitrates and nitrites.
-In Los Angeles and the San Joaquin Valley of California, it is estimated that one in every three domestic wells are contaminated with levels well over the EPA’s recommended guidelines.
-As a result, water softeners in Los Angeles and other Southern California areas are becoming increasingly popular as a solution to hard water and contaminants.
+In Los Angeles and the San Joaquin Valley of California, it is estimated that one in every three domestic wells are contaminated with levels well over the EPA’s recommended guidelines for ground water.
+As a result, water softeners in Los Angeles and other Southern California areas are becoming increasingly popular as a solution to hard water and contaminants in tap water.

 Wondering how to remove nitrates from water?
 The only way to remove nitrates from drinking water is through a water filtration system.
 Many water treatment companies promote Reverse Osmosis (RO) systems as an immediate solution to provide nitrate and nitrite reduction.
 RO systems do in fact reduce nitrate levels, however even the best RO system can only reduce them by eighty percent.
 The most typical systems only have a sixty percent reduction rate.
 This sounds pretty good doesn’t it?
 Well in some cases this reduction rate is just fine, however not all water has the same level of contamination.
 The EPA recommended guidelines for nitrates are a maximum 10 parts per million (ppm).
-Let’s say for example that your water has 30ppm nitrate contamination, a sixty percent reduction would only bring it down to 12ppm – still more than the recommended guidelines.
+Let’s say for example that your water has 30ppm nitrate contamination, a sixty percent reduction would only bring it down to a 12ppm nitrate level – still more than the recommended guidelines.
 At eighty percent reduction it would be 6ppm, which does falls within the guidelines, however there are only a select few RO’s that have an eighty percent reduction.
 Now let’s say your water starts at a 60ppm contamination level, even at an eighty percent reduction rate it would only bring it down to 12ppm, which is too high and can cause some health complications.